 Factors That Affect Your ChexSystems Score

-• Unpaid fees: If you’ve accumulated fees on a past account that remain unpaid, these could be reported to ChexSystems, reducing your score.
+- Unpaid fees: If you left fees unpaid on a closed account, that debt could be reported to ChexSystems and hurt your score.

-• Closed accounts due to mismanagement: If a bank or credit union has closed your account because of unpaid fees or other issues, this may also show up on your ChexSystems report, impacting your score.
+- Closed accounts due to mismanagement: If a bank closed your account because of unpaid charges or policy violations, that could show up on your record and affect your score.

 What Is a Good ChexSystems Score?